davidlizeng/LinearLeastSquares.jl/docs/lsqjl.rst

 The ``minimize!`` function
 will return the optimal value of the sum of squares expression, while populating all variables with optimal values.
-Here are some usage examples
+Here are some usage examples:

   .. code-block:: none